kbase/groups/README.md

 40010	Request already exists
 40020	User already group member
 40030	Resource already in group
-40040	Workspace already in group (DEPRECATED)
-40050	Catalog method already in group (DEPRECATED) 50000	No such group
+50000	No such group
 50010	No such request
 50020	No such user
 50030	No such custom field
 50040	No such resource
-50050	No such workspace (DEPRECATED)
-50060	No such catalog entry (DEPRECATED)
 60000	Request closed
 70000	Unsupported operation
 ```